Inside the ACW

 Derived from the Church of England, first commissioned August 11, 1919, by Archbishop George Alexander McGuire

-November 1, 1998, by Archbishop George Ford, Archbishop Wilfred Potier, Brooklyn, New York, Archbishop Vincent Waterman, Nova Scotia, Canada
+November 1, 1998, by Archbishops George Ford and Wilfred Potier, of Brooklyn, New York, and Archbishop Vincent Waterman, of Nova Scotia, Canada.

 Outreach & Current Status

-Countries: Barbados, Grenada, St Kitts & Nevis, St Vincent, West Indies, USA, Canada, NA.
-Guyana, SA, Southern Sudan, Uganda, Kenya, Africa, Australia
+Countries: Barbados, Grenada, St Kitts & Nevis, St Vincent, West Indies, USA, Canada, Guyana, Southern Sudan, Uganda, Kenya, Africa, and Australia.

 Order of Clergy

-Patriarch, Archbishop Metropolitan, Archbishop, Bishop, Archdeacon, Vicar General, Canon, Priest, Deacon, Sub-Deacon, Laity
+Patriarch, Archbishop Metropolitan, Archbishop, Bishop, Archdeacon, Vicar General, Canon, Priest, Deacon, Sub-Deacon, and Laity.

 Relationship with Canterbury